fperez/fperez.org-src/code/indefero_dreamhost.rst

 =====================================================

 This is a set of notes on how to install the InDefero_ project management system on a shared host like Dreamhost.
+They should also be useful for any other self-contained deployment with minor adjustments, as I've tried to explain in detail a number of points that weren't too clear in the original documentation.

 I wanted to have a way of hosting my own Git repositories and projects for collaboration with colleagues.
 While I already use github_ for open source projects, I wanted an easy solution for private collaboration.
 For this type of work (writing a paper or grant proposal together) I don't need all the bells and whistles of Github, my requirements are pretty simple:

 * Hosting multiple git repositories.
 * Open source code I can run on my own server.